Psychologist

 Pompe disease can affect mental and physical well-being

-People living with Pompe disease may go through an emotional journey from the first appearance of symptoms through diagnosis, treatment, and other effects on their physical health.
-Worry, stress, fear, and other emotions can take a toll on everyone involved, whether they have Pompe disease or care for someone who does.
+People living with Pompe disease may go through an emotional journey that begins with early symptoms and continues through diagnosis, treatment, and changes in physical health.
+Feelings like worry, stress, and fear can take a toll on both patients and those who care for them.

 When those emotions get in the way of someone’s day-to-day life and overall well-being, doctors may recommend adding a psychologist or other counselors to the care team.